 - Insurance statements;

-In case you have your proof of address document in the language that is not supported, you can provide us a notarized translation of it.
+In case you have a proof of address document in a language that is not supported, you can provide us with a notarized translation of it.